elastisys/compliantkubernetes/docs/user-guide/index.md

 ---
-description: The journey for application developers in Elastisys Compliant Kubernetes, the security-focused Kubernetes distribution.
+description: The journey for Application Developers in Elastisys Compliant Kubernetes, the security-focused Kubernetes distribution.
 ---

 # The Journey for Application Developers